 -

-Standard (Free): The free plan is actually pretty useful and a great way to see if you like the tool.
-You get unlimited "Quick Searches," but you’re capped at three "Pro Searches" a day (the ones that use the fancier AI models).
-It’s a solid choice for casual use or just trying things out.
+Standard (Free): The free plan is surprisingly useful and a great way to see if you like the tool.
+You get practically unlimited basic searches, but you're capped at a handful of "Pro Searches" a day (around three) and one research query a month.
+It's a solid choice for casual use or just kicking the tyres.

 -

-Perplexity Pro ($20/month): This is the main paid plan for people who use it a lot.
-For $20 a month, you get over 300 Pro searches a day, access to top-tier AI models like GPT-4 and Claude 3, unlimited file uploads (you can drop in a PDF and ask questions about it), and even AI image generation.
-If you’re a researcher, writer, or analyst, this is the plan that really lets the tool shine.
+Perplexity Pro ($20/month): This is the main paid plan for heavy users.
+For $20 a month, you get extended Pro Search limits, access to top-tier models like GPT-5 and Claude Opus 4.6, image and video generation, file uploads, and access to the Comet browser agent.
+If you're a researcher, writer, or analyst, this is the plan that lets the tool shine.
+One change worth noting: Perplexity moved away from a fixed "300+ searches a day" cap to weekly usage limits, so heavy spikes can hit the ceiling.

 -

-Perplexity Max ($200/month): This one’s for what Perplexity calls "the most ambitious people."
-And at $200 a month, you’d have to be.
-It gives you unlimited access to the absolute latest AI models, a first look at new features like their AI email assistant, and priority support.
-The price tells you this is for professionals whose work fully depends on having constant access to the best AI available.
+Perplexity Max ($200/month): This one's for what Perplexity calls "the most ambitious people," and at $200 a month, you'd have to be.
+It gives you the highest level of access to the full model suite, far higher limits on file-and-app creation, early access to new products, and priority support.
+The price tells you it's for professionals whose work fully depends on constant access to the best AI available.

 Business and enterprise plans

-When you need to get your whole team on board, Perplexity offers plans with the admin and security features you’d expect.
+When you need the whole team on board, Perplexity offers plans with the admin and security features you'd expect.

 -